AshleyFlow/luau-electron-template/README.md

 # Creating packages
 Create an empty project with yarn or npm, then add [npmluau](https://github.com/seaofvoices/npmluau/) and [luau-electron-bindings](https://github.com/HighFlowey/luau-electron-bindings) to package.json's dependencies

-Using `require("@pkg/luau-electron-bindings").app` you can now create elements in the your new project, to see the elements you have to add your new project as a dependency to your lune-electron project ofcourse.
+Using `require("@pkg/luau-electron-bindings").app` you can now create elements in your new project, to see the elements you have to add your new project as a dependency to your lune-electron project ofcourse.